-If anyone deserves a place on the throne of our beloved epic fantasy GOT, it is Daenerys Targaryen.
+If anyone deserves a place on the throne of our beloved epic fantasy Game of Thrones, it is Daenerys Targaryen.

 Although she appeared on our screens as a manipulated runaway, the Chain Breaker continued to rule many cities, freeing thousands of slaves, building powerful armies and political alliances.
 And to resurrect the “reality” and splendor of the dragons.